svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > We presented a classification of VarCS, which aim to integrate the management of revisions of software artifacts and the handling of software variants at different levels of granularity.
 Our study provides a classification of six VarCS and shows that they use concepts and approaches developed in the areas of both software configuration management and software product line engineering

+* Principles of Feature Modeling

+> Unfortunately, feature models are difficult to build and evolve.
+Features need to be identified, grouped, organized in a hierarchy, and mapped to software assets.
+Also, dependencies between features need to be declared.
+While feature models have been the subject of three decades of research, resulting in many feature-modeling notations together with automated analysis and configuration techniques, a generic set of principles for engineering feature models is still missing.
+It is not even clear whether feature models could be engineered using recurrent principles.
+Our work shows that such principles in fact exist.

 ## Future Direction

 * QuickREST: Property-based Test Generation of OpenAPI-Described RESTful APIs https://arxiv.org/pdf/1912.09686